pipelite-projects/pipelite-framework/README.md

 The Pipelite Framework is released under the version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).

 Java&trade;, Java&trade; SE, Java&trade; EE, and OpenJDK&trade; are trademarks of Oracle and/or its affiliates.

+Spring&#174; is a registered trademark of Pivotal Software, Inc. and/or its affiliates.

 Apache&trade;, Apache Kafka&trade;, are trademarks or registered trademarks of the Apache Software Foundation in the United States and/or other countries.
 All other trademarks and copyrights are property of their respective owners and are only mentioned for informative purposes.
 Other names may be trademarks of their respective owners.